Delivery of the fetus in breech presentation

-Vaginal breech deliveries will continue to occur, even in institutions with a policy of routine cesarean deliveries for breech presentation, because of situations such as precipitous delivery, out of hospital delivery, severe fetal anomaly or fetal death, and mother's preference for vaginal birth.
-Therefore, it is essential for clinicians to maintain the skills of breech delivery.
+Vaginal breech delivery in selected cases, as described below, is associated with a low risk of complications and is considered a reasonable option for delivery by some clinicians and pregnant women.
+Even in institutions with a policy of routine cesarean delivery for breech presentation, vaginal breech deliveries occur because of situations such as precipitous delivery, out of hospital delivery, lethal fetal anomaly or fetal death, and mother's preference for vaginal birth.
+Therefore, it is essential for clinicians to maintain the skills of vaginal breech delivery.

 VAGINAL BREECH DELIVERY